pococms/website/docs/th-create-with-framework.md

 ### Override CSS color rules with root

 Put all rules that override CSS variables in the `:root` followed by `{` and `}`.
 They'll be hoisted to the top of the priority list.
+Add this to `.poco/themes/mytheme/mytheme.css`:

 ```
 :root {